Insights from Our Experts

 In 2016, they boosted their multichannel capabilities by introducing mobile apps across various platforms.
 This way they have a credible presence over all the powerful channels of retailing - web, app, and brick-and-mortar stores.

 In the next phase, they utilized technologies to focus on customer service, inventory management, and order delivery management to enhance their multichannel capabilities.
-By the end of 2017, Shoppers Shop had established themselves as a solid omnichannel industry player through technology disruption.
+By the end of 2017, Shoppers Stop had established themselves as a solid omnichannel industry player through technology disruption.

 As America’s largest department store retailing chain, the Kohl’s Corporation decided to leverage technology opportunities to retain their competitive advantage in the market.
 They focussed on the betterment of store convenience, customer loyalty, and well-trained store associates through digital enhancements.